 The Vietnamese handline fishery began operating in late 2011.
 The fishery primarily targets large tunas — such as yellowfin and bigeye — in offshore areas within the Vietnam Economic Exclusive Zone (EEZ), although swordfish and other large pelagic species are also taken.
 Handliners attract fish using bait and lights, with vessels usually operating up to four lines, each with two hooks.
 The length of a fishing trip is approximately 25 days.
 There is incomplete information available on the fleet, but possibly close to 1,500 vessels are currently operating (source: MRAG MSC PA citing tuna pre-assessment, 2013).

-The fleet of handline and longline vessels has continued to modernize and upgrade technology, but most are still small and not well equipped by Western and Central Pacific Ocean (WCPO) industrial standards.
+Currently, the fleet is composed of handline vessels only.
 Vessels are licensed at the provincial level but any management measures (i.e. capacity management and operational restrictions) are generally imposed at a national level.
 All fishing currently occurs within the Vietnam EEZ.

 All catch is initially landed in Vietnam, with higher quality catch exported as both whole fish and processed product.
 The remainder is retained for local consumption and processing.

-According to the MSC Pre-Assessment of the fishery, the main obstacles to sustainability are:
+According to the MSC Pre-Assessment of the fishery (MRAG 2017), the main obstacles to sustainability were:

 - No explicit limit or target reference points are defined by which to manage the exploitation of the stock more robustly.

 - There is not a well-defined harvest control rule in place for swordfish, although there are rules and management tools available from other fisheries in the Western Central Pacific Fishery Commission (WCPFC) area for reducing catch or effort in the swordfish fishery should critical limits be approached.

 - Currently, there is not sufficient information to rule out the finning of sharks.